dokku/dokku/docs/networking/port-management.md

 ### Dockerfile

-> Changed as of 0.5.0
+!!! tip "Changed as of 0.5.0"

 Dokku's default proxy implementation - nginx - supports HTTP and GRPC request proxying.
 At this time, we do not support proxying plain TCP or UDP ports.
 UDP ports can be exposed by disabling the nginx proxy with `dokku proxy:disable myapp`.
-If you would like to investigate alternative proxy methods, please refer to our [proxy management documentation](/docs/networking/proxy-management.md).
+If you would like to investigate alternative proxy methods, please refer to our [proxy management documentation](/networking/proxy-management).

 #### Applications using EXPOSE